vieenrose/SLAM/README.md

 How to use
 ------------

-1) Drop your wav files and textgrid files in the corresponding directories. wav and textgrid files must come in pair of the same name
+1) Drop your wav files (or PitchTier files) and textgrid files in the corresponding directories. wav and textgrid files must come in pair of the same name
      example:
-     "myfile1.wav" "myfile1.TextGrid" "myfile2.wav" "myfile2.TextGrid"
+     "myfile1.wav" "myfile1.TextGrid" "myfile2.PitchTier" "myfile2.TextGrid"

 2) Open a terminal and go to the SLAM directory
 3) Execute